Johannes Buecher

 34. Obituary: Adams Sentinel on 13 Jun 1842 in Gettysburg, Adams, PA.
 5 Died.
 On Weds. last, John Beecher, Sr. of Menallen Twp., in the 85th year of his age - a revolutionary patriot.

-36. Obituary: Reading Adler: Staub. am 8ten June, in Menallen Taunschip, Adams County, Sr. Johann Biecher, sen. ein Revolutionär patriot, im 85sten Jahre seines Alters. on 5 Jul 1842 in Reading, Berks, Pennsylvania, USA.
+36. Obituary: Reading Adler: Staub.
+Am 8ten June, in Menallen Taunschip, Adams County, Sr. Johann Biecher, sen. Ein Revolutionär patriot, im 85sten Jahre seines Alters.
+On 5 Jul 1842 in Reading, Berks, PA.
 8 Translation: on June 8th, in Menallen Township, Adams County, Sr. Johann Biecher, sen. a revolutionary patriot, in the 85th year of his age.

 38. Newspaper: Gettysburg Compiler: Estate of John Beecher, deceased., 24 Apr 1843, Gettysburg, Adams, PA.
 37 Estate of John Beecher, deceased.